algolia/instantsearch-android/docgen/src/concepts.md

 <img src="assets/img/diagram_searcher.png" align="center" height="400px"/>

 ### Listeners
-A listener is an object implementing the [`AlgoliaResultsListener`](instantsearch/src/main/java/com/algolia/instantsearch/model/AlgoliaResultsListener.java) interface: this object's `onResults` or `onError` method will be called after each search request returns to let you either process the results or handle the error.
-You can add a listener to a Searcher by calling `Searcher#registerListener`.
+A listener is an object implementing one or more of the following interfaces, that will be called after each search request:

+- [`AlgoliaResultsListener`][algoliaresultslistener] to process new search results with `onResults`
+- [`AlgoliaErrorListener`][algoliaerrorlistener] to handle search errors with `onError`

+You can add a listener to a Searcher by calling `Searcher#register{Results,Error}Listener`.

 <img src="assets/img/diagram_listeners.png" align="center" />